-How to fix television audio lag on Nintendo Switch
+Are your TV and Nintendo Switch out of sync?

 Check to see if your TV is on "Game Mode"

 Before we direct you to buy anything, check to see if your TV is actually on Game Mode.
-This mode is almost universal in the TV industry today, and its sole purpose is to disable a lot of the unnecessary image processing so you can cut down on any latency issues, something which could improve your audio issues.
+This mode is almost universal in the TV industry today.
+Its sole purpose is to disable a lot of unnecessary image processing so you can cut down on any latency issues, which could improve your audio issues on your Nintendo Switch.

 - On your TV, go to the menu where you change viewing scenes.
-Usually, you'll see other modes like "sports" and "vibrant," among others.
+Usually, you'll see other modes like "Sports" and "Vibrant," among many others.

 - Cycle through the options until you find Game Mode and select it.